GowerStreet/public-api-documentation/forecast.md

  * [/api/v3/date-range](#date-range): Day-by-day film actuals or predictions for a given date range
  * [/api/v3/week](#week): Day-by-day film actuals or predictions for a given week (starting Monday and ending Sunday)
  * [/api/v3/lifetime](#lifetime): Film lifetime actuals or predictions
+ * [/api/v3/lifetime/top](#top-lifetime): List the films with the highest lifetime actuals or predictions in the given territories
  * [/api/v3/opening-weekend](#opening-weekend): Film opening weekend actuals or predictions

 ## Authentication